AlexDocking/Eco-Mods/README.md

 	There is a setting you need to change at Settings.cs->ExtraCarryStackLimitBenefit->ModsPreInitialize

 ## Uninstallation
-Remove the "XP Benefits" folder from Mods/UserCode and delete Mods/UserCode/Tools/ShovelItem.override.cs
+Go to Mods/UserCode and delete the folder "XP Benefits", and the files Tools/ShovelItem.override.cs, Objects/TreeObject.override.cs and Benefits/SweepingHands.override.cs

 ### Credits:
 **Special thanks** go to ArmoredStone and TheDu for their ideas.